Couples & Marriage Counseling in Austin, TX

 Oops!
 Something went wrong while submitting the form.

 The realm of couples and marriage counseling has seen significant engagement and tangible outcomes in recent years.
 Approximately 752,370 couples annually take the step to enter couples therapy, showcasing the trust and value people place in the process.
 This commitment to relationship well-being is further evidenced by the fact that 3.4% of households have sought guidance from a marriage or couples therapist.
 Beyond the relational benefits, there's a broader impact on individual health.
-Research indicates a noteworthy 21.5% reduction in health care use as a result of engaging in couples therapy.
+Research indicates a noteworthy 21.5% reduction in healthcare use as a result of engaging in couples therapy.
 This underscores not only the emotional and relational advantages but also the physical and mental well-being enhancements that couples and marriage therapy can bring about.

 Phase 1: History Taking